gaelgoth/swisssoftwareconsulting/README.md

 Switzerland offers great comfort, excellent infrastructure, quality living and square working conditions.
 It has a beautiful landscape where leisure activities for the summer and winter abound.
 Although mainly known for its finance and pharma industry many big tech companies have opened new offices recently and started recruiting in Switzerland.
 This includes Facebook, Apple, Microsoft, Oracle, Sony, Huawei, GitHub and Zalando.
 Moreover, Google's largest office in Europe is in Zurich!

 Product companies aside, I've done a lot of researching on service companies (with smaller specialized workforce) during my job search in the past.
 In contrast to product companies services companies offer client exposure and higher adaptability.
-You also get to see many different aspects of the same service or product and study new industries and their challenges.
+You also get to see many different aspects of the same service and study new industries and their challenges.
+You will also make use of the latest technologies and tools - simply because they are trendy and cool.

 The list below is meant for UX designers, web developers, (embedded) software engineers, project managers, DevOps engineers, database administrators and consultants who wish to broaden their horizon, grow their hard skills and work for a fast-growing market.
 Hope it helps you in your quest!

 * [ELCA](https://www.elca.ch/en)
 * [Zühlke](https://www.zuehlke.com/en)